The LINGO LEXICON

 The Booker Prize Foundation announces the Children’s Booker Prize at a time when children’s reading for pleasure is reportedly at its lowest in 20 years, and as the UK government and the National Literacy Trust have announced a National Year of Reading 2026 to change the nation’s reading habits.

-The prize is being launched to inspire more children to discover and read great contemporary fiction and will tackle the challenge in a number of ways.
+Additionally, the prize is launched firstly to inspire more children to discover.
+Secondly, to read great contemporary fiction.
+And thirdly, it will tackle the challenge in a number of ways.

-At least 30,000 copies of the shortlisted and winning books will be gifted to ensure more children can own and read the world’s best fiction.
-The aim of the prize is to engage and grow a new generation of readers by recognising and championing the best children’s fiction from writers around the world.
+Moreover, it will gift at least 30,000 copies of the shortlisted and winning books to ensure more children can own and read the world’s best fiction.
+To be specific, the aim of the prize is to engage and grow a new generation of readers by recognising and championing the best children’s fiction from writers around the world.

 The Judging Process:

-The multi-award-winning children’s book author and screenwriter Frank Cottrell-Boyce, who is the current Waterstones Children’s Laureate, will be the inaugural Chair of judges for the prize.
-Uniquely, the prize will be judged by a mixed panel of adult and child judges.
-Cottrell-Boyce and two other adult judges will select a shortlist of eight books.
+The multi-award-winning children’s book author and screenwriter Frank Cottrell-Boyce, Waterstones Children’s Laureate, will Chair the judges for the inaugural prize.
+Uniquely, a mixed panel of adult and child judges will judge the prize.
+So, Cottrell-Boyce and two other adult judges will select a shortlist of eight books.
 Three child judges will be recruited — with the support of schools and a range of partners across the culture and entertainment industries — to join the adults in choosing the winning book.
-The child judges will be announced in late November.
-The process will give children a direct voice in the outcome, ensuring the book is recommended by young readers to their peers.
+Later, the child judges will be announced in late November.
+Thus, the process will give children a direct voice in the outcome, ensuring the book is recommended by young readers to their peers.

 ________________